kallaway/100-days-of-code/r1-unity-log.md

 **R1D11 - November 8th, 2020**
 Not much done today.
 Just set up github to work with my Unity project in preparation to start the NumberWizard project of the Unity course.

+**R1D12 - November 9th, 2020**
+Setup remote repository for the Monster Hunting Feast game.
+Also started adding new states, and modyfing existing ones to the Clue 3, to make it more epic and existing, as well as giving more choices to the player and help establish how much of a badass The Stone character is.